Comforting Chicken Vegetable Farro Soup

 - ¼ cup of fresh parsley for garnish

 - ¼ cup of Parmesan cheese

-Add garlic, herbs and farro and sauté for another couple of minutes until the garlic is nice and fragrant then add the broth and let simmer away on medium for 20 minutes checking once in a while to stir and check if it needs more broth
+- Add garlic, herbs and farro and sauté for another couple of minutes until the garlic is nice and fragrant then add the wine if using and allow to cook for a minute then add the broth and let simmer away on medium for 20 minutes stirring occasionally and checking if it needs more broth or liquid.

-Add the shredded chicken and peas and simmer for 10 more minutes and then serve garnished with fresh parsley and grated Parmesan
+- Add the shredded chicken and peas and simmer for 10 more minutes and then serve garnished with fresh parsley and grated Parmesan and crusty bread.